 Our team is made up of outstanding individuals and leaders.
 They have built organizations, established proof points, changed public policies, and influenced how people think about American education reform.
 Individually and collectively, they offer leading-edge ideas, skills, and talents to help build the education reform field in a way no other organization does.

 Becky Crowe is a Partner at Bellwether Education Partners, a nonprofit organization working to improve educational outcomes for low-income students.
 She has spent more than 15 years leading education reform efforts as a social entrepreneur and education policy and philanthropy advisor.
 Her clients include state Race to the Top winners, America Achieves, and the Carnegie Corporation and Opportunity Equation’s 100Kin10 STEM initiative.
 Becky served as Executive Director of Partners in School Innovation in San Francisco from 2003-2009.
 During her tenure as Executive Director, Partners doubled in size and became the key school improvement partner working to increase student achievement in two of the largest urban districts in the Bay Area.
 At Partners, she also successfully launched the Encore Fellows program in partnership with Civic Ventures and the Packard Foundation to bring top talent from the private sector into the social sector.
 Prior to joining Partners, Becky was responsible for leadership development of principals and school district leaders from 30 Bay Area school districts at the Bay Area School Reform Collaborative.
 Becky has additional experience leading school and district program evaluations as a researcher at Stanford University.
 Becky has degrees in English and Education from Stanford University, and was a 2010 Sloan Fellow, earning a management degree from the Stanford Graduate School of Business.
-She is a former NCAA swimming All-American and the proud mother of a first grader in the California public schools.
+She is a former NCAA swimming All-American and the proud mother of a second grader in the California public schools.